Academic Catalog

 Academic Warning

-A graduate student in the physical therapy major will be placed on academic warning within the Department of Physical Therapy for any of the following reasons:
+A graduate student in the department physical therapy will be placed on academic warning within the Department of Physical Therapy for any of the following reasons:

-• was placed on academic warning at the end of the spring semester of professional year I, or
+• was a Clinical Health Studies IC undergraduate student placed on academic warning at the end of the spring semester of DPT year I, or

-• receives less than a 3.2 GPA in an academic term, or
+• receives less than a 3.2 term or cumulative GPA, or

 • withdraws from a required course, or